PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 18:14:38
+Last updated: 2024-04-02 18:15:12
-Random Quote: It is not the possession of truth, but the success which attends the seeking after it, that enriches the seeker and brings happiness to him. - Max Planck
+Random Quote: What matters is the value we've created in our lives, the people we've made happy and how much we've grown as people. - Daisaku Ikeda